Rising-Sun-Labs/SunForge/README.md

 # Notion like replica

-This is POC project for Go/Java Backend and ReactJS Frontend
+This is POC project for Go/Java Backend and ReactTS Frontend

 ## Whiteboard tool used: